jakobzhao/geog595/05_viz/pe.md

         {
             layer: 'mapbox-layer-a',
             opacity: 1
+        },
+        {
+            layer: 'mapbox-layer-b',
+            opacity: 0.5
+        },
+        {
+            layer: 'mapbox-layer-c',
+            opacity: 1
         }
     ],
     onChapterExit: [
         {
-            layer: 'mapbox-layer-b',
+            layer: 'mapbox-layer-d',
             opacity: 0
+        },
+        {
+            layer: 'mapbox-layer-e',
+            opacity: 1
         }
     ]
 }
 ```

-Most of the parameters are quite obvious.
-The location parameter can be identified through [https://demos.mapbox.com/location-helper](https://demos.mapbox.com/location-helper/).
+Most of the parameters are quite obvious, like `id`, `title`, `image`, and `description`.
+The `location` parameter can be identified through [https://demos.mapbox.com/location-helper](https://demos.mapbox.com/location-helper/).

+The function `onChapterEnter` and `onChapterExit` define the events triggered when entering or exiting a chapter.
+In either of these two events, a list of layers will appear or disappear. and their corresponding opacity values.
+These layers has to be defined from Mapbox Studio.

 ### 2.4 Peer-review and Debug